open/close all folders

 - In the CatDog episode "Dopes on Slopes" Dog and Rancid Rabbit switched heads under the Rule of Funny.

-- Futurama has this happen once where Robot Devil trades his musician's hands with Fry.
+- Futurama has this happen in the season 4 finale "The Devil's Hands are Idle Playthings", where Robot Devil trades his musically-talented hands with Fry.

 - The Ren & Stimpy Show has this happen in the episode "Prehistoric Stimpy", where Ren saws off both his and Stimpy's heads and places them on each other's bodies.

-- Johnny Bravo switched heads with a boy who has supernatural powers in one episode.
+- Johnny switched heads with a boy who has supernatural powers in one episode.

 - Eustace, Muriel, and Courage accidentally swap heads in the Courage the Cowardly Dog episode "Windmill Vandals."